manoj-fullstack-developer/mini-netflix/README.md

 ## Environment Variables

 Before starting the server, make sure to set up the environment variables.
-Copy the .env.example file and create a new .env file in the root directory:
+Copy the .env.example file and create a new .env file in the root directory.
+Use given key for testing:

-`cp .env.example .env`
+`NEXT_PUBLIC_OMDB_API_KEY=9ddcba50`

 ##Live Demo
 You can check out the live version of the app hosted on Vercel here: [Mini Netflix App](https://mini-netflix-nine.vercel.app/)